 Led by Professor Richard Thompson OBE, who acted as a consultant for the Drowning in Plastic documentary, they have already demonstrated that a single wash of clothing can result in more than 700,000 fibres being released into waste water.

 And current research funded by Defra, involving Research Fellow Imogen Napper and Research Assistant Florence Parker-Jurd, is looking at the wider distribution of these textiles and fibres and the threats they pose.

 More than 700,000 microscopic fibres could be released into waste water during each use of a domestic washing machine, with many of them likely to pass through sewage treatment and into the environment

-The issue has the potential to garner greater public awareness and is being investigated by the Environmental Audit Committee through its Sustainability of the fashion industry inquiry.
+The issue has the potential to garner greater public awareness, having been investigated by the Environmental Audit Committee through its Sustainability of the fashion industry inquiry.

-Previous inquiries into the threats posed by microplastics have since become the subject of Government legislation.
-Professor Thompson has been an influential figure in those inquiries, and a wider report by the Government Office for Science into the Future of the Sea.
+Previous inquiries into the threats posed by microplastics have since become the subject of Government legislation and Professor Thompson has also been an influential figure in those inquiries.

-So what can be done?
-In his evidence, Professor Thompson makes a number of recommendations based on the research of his team in this area.
+In his evidence to the Environmental Audit Committee, Professor Thompson made a number of recommendations based on the research of his team in this area.